In Depth Baby Product Reviews Led by a Pediatrician

 Comfort/Quality

-The Doona has a higher price in large part due to the stroller components giving you two items in one.
-Unfortunately, compared to the other car seats, it struggled to catch up with the competition for comfort and quality, earning a below-average score in this metric.
+The Doona is more expensive, in large part because the stroller components give you two items in one.
+Unfortunately, compared to the other car seats, it struggled to catch up with the competition for comfort and quality.

 doona - the padding in the headrest area of the doona is softer than the...